-Hi – I’m Andy Leigh – creator of The Laugh Away Your Horrible Inner Critic approach to quietening negative and unhelpful
+Hi – I’m Andy Leigh – creator of The Laugh Away Your Horrible Inner Critic approach to quietening negative and unhelpful thinking.

 Here’s some useful stuff to get you going, including:

 - The Laugh Away Your Horrible Inner Critic approach and core message (you need to read this)